bloch-elkouby-lab/website/team/contact.md

 </div>

-## How to increase your competitiveness
+## How to Increase Competitiveness

 * Browse lab projects and find what interests you
 * Read lab publications